 In the state of CT, the minimum limits are $25,000 per person and $50,000 per accident for bodily injury liability, and $25,000 for personal property as of 1/1/2018.

 If you cause damage to someone’s home or property over $25,000, you are responsible for the difference.

-The same goes with if you injure someone and their cost of treatment and rehabilitation costs over the state limits you are responsible for the excess not covered by insurance.
+The same goes for if you injure someone and their cost of treatment and rehabilitation costs over the state limits you are responsible for the excess not covered by insurance.

 By only carrying the state minimum you are potentially running the risk of accepting being 100% responsible for any amount not covered by your insurance policy.

-This also places your other assets and future earnings at risk from civil judgement.
+This also places your other assets and future earnings at risk from civil judgment.

 If you cause severe injury to someone or destroy a person’s property in excess of your coverage you can liable and that liability can add up.

 To find out how to obtain coverage specific to your situation please contact us today.

 We have provided the basic types of car insurance coverage options below with a brief overview.

 - Collision Coverage – This basic insurance type covers your vehicle if you collide, or drive into, something.